true-grue/raddsl/README.md

 It consists of two combinator-based libraries (embedded DSLs) written in Python:

-1. *parse.py* for lexical and syntax analysis (PEG, TDOP).
+1. *parse.py* for lexical and syntax analysis (PEG, Pratt parser).
-1. *rewrite.py* for AST transformations and code generation (strategic term rewriting, shallow backtracking).
+1. *rewrite.py* for AST transformations and code generation (strategic term rewriting).

 raddsl is inspired by: